by Marcelle Pick, OB/GYN NP

 The hypodermis is the deepest section of the skin.
 It is composed of subcutaneous fat tissue that serves two functions: insulation and padding; and the storage of nutrients and energy.
 The amount of tissue in this layer varies from person to person but tends to thin with age.
 It is metabolically active, like other fat tissue, and responds to hormonal and metabolic fluctuations.

 The dermis is the middle section of skin, and this is where most of the action takes place.
 A beauty product needs to penetrate through the surface to this layer to do any good — and most don’t.
 Generally, the molecules in a product must be very small to permeate into the dermis.

 The dermis is a dual-layered section comprised of a network of glands, follicles, smooth muscle, corpuscles, and fibers, the latter being principally collagen (fibers that provide structure) and elastin (a flexible protein that encourages elasticity).
 This network gives shape and structure to the skin, and contains blood and lymph vessels as well as nerves, fibroblasts and mast cells.
 All of these components are surrounded by a viscous fluid made up of moisture-binding molecules.
 These molecules allow the mesh-like network of the skin to retain water.

 The circulatory vessels bring nourishment to the dermis, while the lymph flushes waste.
 Blood vessels help regulate temperature by dilating or constricting, which is why the skin reddens when you flush.
 Fibroblasts produce the protein that becomes elastin and collagen, and mast cells are important to the skin’s immune response.
-When provoked, mast cells trigger the inflammatory response we discuss in our holistic skin care article.
+When provoked, mast cells trigger the inflammatory response we discuss in our articles about holistic skin care.